logo-image

 Indeed, residents of Spain and EU citizens can obtain a mortgage loan of up to 80%.
 More is possible, but in exceptional situations.
 Non-residents of Spain can count on a mortgage of up to 60-70%.
 It is up to the bank to decide.
 Estate agencies and property companies can not influence or change its decision, and even more so they can not guarantee it.
 Our company will help you choose the best credit program and arrange documents for obtaining a mortgage loan.
 Among our partners only trusted Spanish banks: Sabadell, La Caixa, Santander, BBVA.

 I plan to buy property in Spain.
-What documents should I prepare for this?
+What documents do I need to prepare for this?

 Expenses when purchasing a property in Spain

-"Golden Visa" in Spain - the fastest way to get a residence permit for non-residents of the EU
+"Golden visa" in Spain - the fastest way to get a residence permit for non-EU residents

 Mortgage for non-residents to buy property in Spain

-I want to buy a house in Spain, but I am afraid of what if there are debts, or after the purchase will appear hidden owners?
-How do I check the property?
+I want to buy a house in Spain, but I'm afraid there might be debts or hidden owners might appear after purchase.
+How to check the property?

-Nota Simple - what is it?
-Why do I need it if I intend to buy a property in Spain?
+Nota Simple – what is it?
+Why do I need to get it if I'm going to buy a property in Spain?

-Do I have to pay sales tax in Spain if I sell a property?
+Do I need to pay taxes in Spain if I sold the property?

-Taxation of non-residents in Spain when purchasing a property
+Taxation of non-residents in Spain when buying property

 Euribor - what is it?